laracmf/laracmf/README.md

 # Setting Up Caching

-Bootstrap CMS provides caching functionality, and when enabled, requires a caching server.
+CMF provides caching functionality, and when enabled, requires a caching server.
 Note that caching will not work with Laravel's `file` or `database` cache drivers.

 1. Choose your poison - I'd recommend [Redis](http://redis.io).